julysallari/Bitcoin/README.md

     npm install
     npm start

-This whill start a http server on port 3000.
+This will start a http server on port 3000.